ewaldc/My-Book-Live/README.md

-# UPDATE: My development MBL died
+# UPDATE: My development MBL which died is back alive
-Consequently all development on Kernel 5.4 and DMA driver has stopped, unfortunately.
-That said, kernels 4.9 and 4.19 are still full functional and performant.
+During kernel 5.4 Asynchronuous DMA driver work, my MBL died over 18 months ago.
+Apperently u-boot and/or u-boot variables were corrupted.
+In a nothing-lose-effort, I managed to unsolder a chip and reflash it.

 # My-Book-Live (MBL) customization
 Kernel patches and Debian release for Western Digital My Book Live.</br>